-11.6 Temporary Outage Action Plan
+11.7 Temporary Outage Action Plan

-(1) Temporary Outage Action Plans (TOAPs) are defined in Protocol Section 2.1, Definitions, and shall not be used to manage constraints in Security-Constrained Economic Dispatch (SCED) by either activating them or deactivating them.
+(1) Temporary Outage Action Plans (TOAPs) are defined in Protocol Section 2.1, Definitions, and shall not be used to manage constraints in Security-Constrained Economic Dispatch (SCED).

-(2) A TOAP may be proposed by any Market Participant.
-TOAPs shall be approved by ERCOT prior to implementation.
+(2) A TOAP may be proposed by any Market Participant and be approved by ERCOT and the Transmission Operator (TO) included in the TOAP prior to implementation.
 TOAPs must:

 (a) Be coordinated with the Transmission Operators (TOs) included in the TOAP;